The Future of Commercial Corridors and Centers: Land Use Code Updates

 Great job! .
 Just one note moving forward- sharing examples of pedestrian friendly shopping centers in Fort Collins and what makes them work might facilitate better feedback.
 My group had a hard time explaining why they felt a certain way.
 I think examples could help.

-Satsuki about 1 year ago
+Satsuki Over 1 year ago

 characters left